 - Talk to your doctor about your plans to increase your activity and ensure your medications aren’t going to conflict with your plans.

 - Have a consultation with an exercise professional.
 The Physical Activity Line is ALWAYS here to help you get active safely, and efficiently.
-Don't hesitate to call PAL for FREE and professional advice.
+Don't hesitate to call PAL at 8-1-1 for FREE and professional advice.

 - Start slow and gradually progress.
 Even 10 minutes does wonders at the start.